thomas-weigel/kit/README.md

       # aws_ec2.sh
       aws.ec2               # various EC2-related sub-tasks:
-        ls [REGION]         # lists name tags of EC2 instances ssm NAME [REGION]   # connects via SSM to EC2 instance by name tag vpcs [REGION]       # list VPCs by name aws.ls-ec2-names      # older variant of "aws.ec2 ls" aws.ec2-by-name       # finds the instance ID(s) for an EC2 name tag aws.ssm NAME [REGION] # older variant of "aws.ec2 ssm"
+        id NAME [REGION]    # gives Instance ID by name vpcs [REGION]       # lists VPCs and the EC2 instances in each ls [REGION]         # lists name tags of EC2 instances ssm NAME [REGION]   # connects via SSM to EC2 instance by name tag port NAME PORT [REGION]  # port-forwarding by name and port proxy NAME [REGION] # SSH simulation for applications like DataGrip vpcs [REGION]       # list VPCs by name aws.ls-ec2-names      # deprecated variant of "aws.ec2 ls" aws.ec2-by-name       # deprecated variant of "aws.ec2 id" aws.ssm NAME [REGION] # deprecated variant of "aws.ec2 ssm"

       # aws_org.sh
       aws.org_table         # prints out a useful outline of AWS Organizations
-      # there are other functions, but they're all just in support of
+      # NOTE: this will attempt to use the aws_org.py script, if you have
+      # python3 with boto3 installed, but has a pure AWS CLI fallback.
+The CLI
+      # fallback is significantly slower, however, especially if you have a lot
-      # aws.org_table
+      # of accounts.

       # aws_profile_management.sh
       aws.ls            # lists profiles for `aws configure`